bimdos2012-cmyk/dvwa-sql-injection/README.md

-# DVWA SQL Injection Exploitation
+# SQL Injection Exploitation on DVWA (Kali Linux Lab)

+## Overview
+This project demonstrates a SQL Injection attack using DVWA in a controlled lab environment.
+It shows how improper input validation can allow attackers to extract sensitive data from a database.

 ## Objective
 Exploit SQL Injection vulnerability in DVWA to extract user data.